 You can also visit the Technical requirements section for further computing information including the details of the support we provide.

-You will also be able to gain support from your fellow students through the moderated online forums.
-You will have a tutor-group forum, moderated by your own tutor.
-There will also be a forum on professional issues where you can seek professional advice and discuss general issues relevant to the sector.
+You will have a tutor-group forum, a forum on professional issues where you can seek professional advice and discuss general issues relevant to the sector.
 In addition, the award website will give you the opportunity to benefit from updates about changes to relevant policy and/or the requirements for the different awards in Working with Young People.

 Contact our Student Registration & Enquiry Service if you want to know more about study with The Open University before you register.

-Since this course is a work-based learning course, you will need the support of your workplace.
+As this is a work-based learning module, you will need the support of your workplace.
 In particular you will need:

-Details of just what these roles are and who is an ‘appropriate person’ to take them on are contained in our Work-based Learning (WBL) Handbook, which will be sent to you with your study materials.
-Note that your observer/supervisor should have a professional qualification in youth work (JNC or equivalent) and at least two years’ post-qualifying experience.
+Details of the role of the Work-Based Learning Mentor and who is an ‘appropriate person’ are contained in the Working with Young People Work-based Learning (WBL) Handbook, which will be sent to you with your study materials.
+Note that your Work-Based Learning Mentor should have a professional qualification in youth work (JNC or equivalent) and at least two years’ post-qualifying experience.
 This includes teachers who qualified prior to 1988 and who have extensive experience of youth work or similar roles.
 If you are not able to find an appropriate person from within your own workplace to take on one or more of these roles, then you should find an alternative from another organisation.
 Further guidance is available in the Working with Young People Work-Based Learning Handbook.